metno/go-mms/README.md

 - `./mms-http-server-mock`

 Shell 2:
 - `cd go-mss`
 - `go build ./cmd/mmsctl`
 - `./mmsctl`

- You should now get a printout of a MMS message.
+You should now get a printout of an MMS message.